Teiaiagon: Archeology

 Excavations at Baby Point were first conducted in the late nineteenth century.
 Records from that excavation have been lost, though it is known that they revealed "traces of palisade walls".
 In the late 1990s and early 2000s another excavation, conducted as a result of installation of a natural gas line to the residential neighbourhood, discovered the burial plots of two Seneca women, which were dated to the 1680s.
 One of the women was buried with a moose antler comb engraved with a rattlesnake-tailed panther, "possibly representing Mishipizheu", which morphs into a bear.
 The other woman was buried with three brass rings and a carved moose antler comb depicting "two human figures wearing European-style clothes flanking an Aboriginal figure".
 Another burial plot on Baby Point was found in 2010 when a house was being renovated.
 Artifacts were studied and a ceremonial reburial took place.

 Just north of the site, in today's Magwood Park, is "Thunderbird Mound", which is believed to be an ancient burial mound.
 The site has not been studied for its archaeology.
 The site is considered threatened by erosion and pedestrian traffic by the Taiaiako'n Historical Preservation Society.

 Iroquois villages on the north shore of Lake Ontario

-By the late 1660s various Five Nation Iroquois had established seven villages along the shores of Lake Ontario where trails led off into the interior.
+By the late 1660s, the Five Nation Iroquois had established seven villages along the shores of Lake Ontario where trails led off into the interior.
 In addition to Teiaiagon at the mouth of the Humber River, the following settlements have been identified by historian Percy James Robinson: